-■ COST OF LIVING ADJUSTMENTS
+COST OF LIVING ADJUSTMENTS

 Cost of living adjustments (COLA) are granted pursuant to Administrative Rule 7 by the Board of Trustees.
-Based upon the Consumer Price Index for 2010 at the time of measurement, a COLA of 1.75% was granted effective July 1, 2011 to pension recipients who had been retired for at least one year.
+During 2012, Administrative Rule 7 was revised to make its provisions more specific.
+Based upon the Consumer Price Index for 2011 at the time of measurement, the Board of Trustees opted not to grant a COLA in 2012 in order to avoid a further reduction to the Plan's funded ratio.

-■ RETIREMENT SYSTEM TERMINATION
+RETIREMENT SYSTEM TERMINATION